akash-akya/exile/README.md

 #### Port based solutions

 There are many port based libraries such as [Porcelain](https://github.com/alco/porcelain/), [Erlexec](https://github.com/saleyn/erlexec), [Rambo](https://github.com/jayjun/rambo), etc. These solve the first two issues associated with ports: zombie process and selectively closing STDIN.
 But not the third issue: having back-pressure.
 At a high level, these libraries solve port issues by spawning an external middleware program which in turn spawns the program we want to run.
-Internally uses the port for reading the output and writing input.
+Internally uses port for reading the output and writing input.
 Note that these libraries are solving a different subset of issues and have different functionality, please check the relevant project page for details.

 * no back-pressure
 * additional os process (middleware) for every execution of your program